 - Warm taupe: Gray-brown hybrid that's quietly sophisticated

-- Chai spice: Mocha's slightly orange-toned sister
+- Chai spice: Mocha's slightly orange-toned variation

-Rich Jewel Tones (The "Main Event" Category):
+Rich Jewel Tones (The Main Event Category):

-- Deep plum: Burgundy's cooler-toned cousin
+- Deep plum: Burgundy's cooler-toned alternative

-Metallics & Chrome (The "Show-Stopper" Category):
+Metallics & Chrome (The Show-Stopper Category):

 - Silver chrome: Futuristic, clean, pairs with everything

-- Gold chrome: Warm, luxe, holiday-party ready
+- Gold chrome: Warm, luxurious, holiday-party ready

-- Gunmetal: Dark chrome for an edgy vibe
+- Gunmetal: Dark chrome for edgy aesthetic

-25+ Winter Nail Designs That'll Make You Screenshot This Post
+25+ Winter Nail Designs Worth Saving

 Easy Winter Nails (Beginner-Friendly)